-SMC's newly rebranded SMC Center for Media and Design-formerly the Academy of Entertainment and Technology-reopened in Fall 2017 and features an expansion and remodeling of the original campus to accommodate design and media-related programs.
+SMC's newly rebranded SMC Center for Media and Design - formerly the Academy of Entertainment and Technology - reopened in Fall 2017 and features an expansion and remodeling of the original campus to accommodate design and media-related programs.
 The new Bachelor's program in Interaction Design is also housed there, along with SMC's NPR radio station KCRW.
 The new campus features an auditorium for screening films, a TV studio, and radio broadcast labs.

-Future projects include a new Early Childhood lab school; a joint use project with the City of Santa Monica for physical education field improvements; a joint use project with the local school district for a 750-seat auditorium adjacent to SMC's main campus; and a new satellite campus with classrooms, art studio, science lab, community music hall, emergency operations center, interpretive center, and Sheriff's substation in the Malibu Civic Center area.
+Other current projects in design or construction include a new Early Childhood lab school; a joint use project with the local school district for a 750-seat auditorium adjacent to SMC's main campus; and a new satellite campus with classrooms, art studio, science lab, community music hall, emergency operations center, interpretive center, and Sheriff's substation in the Malibu Civic Center area.

 Santa Monica College was selected to be one of the first 15 California community colleges to offer bachelor's degrees, as part of a historic pilot program.
 SMC's Bachelor of Science Degree in Interaction Design will help prepare students for careers as interaction designers, and offer a gateway to professional and economic advancement for many students.
+The first class graduated in June 2018.